drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Development of the second generation of Renin inhibitors focused on diminishing both the molecular weight and the peptidic character of the first-generation inhibitors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/second-generation-renin-inhibitors-81d15170'><i class='fa fa-play' aria-hidden='true'></i></button>Development of the second generation of Renin inhibitors focused on diminishing both the molecular weight and the peptidic character of the first-generation inhibitors.
 CGP38560 is an example of such a molecule discovered at Novartis in 1988.
 However, clinical trials revealed there was low oral absorption and rapid biliary excretion of the molecule.
 The development of this drug candidate was thus dropped.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.